 “I don’t think Ahmad and I are too different,” he said.
 “I think that’s why I related to him so well.”

-Hopkins was raised by his single-mother, Cyndi Hopkins, after his parents divorced, but his parents have maintained a good relationship, including sometimes traveling to games together.
-He adds his father, Kelvin Hopkins Sr., always has been in his life and his service in the Army helped him gain comfort with the long-term commitment to a military lifestyle.
+Hopkins was raised by his single-mother, Cynthia, but he adds his father, Kelvin Hopkins Sr., always has been in his life.
+His father had served in the Army and helped him gain comfort with the long-term commitment to a military lifestyle.

 “I had no idea what West Point was until football knocked on my door,” he said.
 “This has been a great opportunity for me – not just now but 30 years down the road.”

 “A lot of people want to be an NFL draft pick and a celebrity.
 This is a different path to success; there is nothing wrong with that.
 When I committed, nobody knew what West Point was.
 Now when I come home, I have friends’ little brothers ask me questions about West Point.
 ‘What’s it like?
 How do I get in?’ ”